Signing Bytes

 Not using React?
 Use the wallet-controller instead.

-You can see how the verifyBytes
+You can see how the verifyBytes function works

 here.